-The Alert Now system has become the primary notification of school closings, delays, emergency early dismissals, cancellations and major school safety alerts.
-During the registration process, parents may provide the necessary information to determine how the Instant Alert messages will be sent to them.
+Occasionally it is necessary to close school due to weather related or mechanical problems.
+Parents and students are advised to listen to radio stations or TV stations.
+Closing information will also be posted on the corporation website, Facebook and Twitter pages.
+The Parent Square System is the primary notification of school closings, delays, emergency early dismissals, cancellations and major school safety alerts.
+During the registration process, parents will provide the necessary information to determine how Parent Square messages will be sent to them.
 Message formats include, but are not limited to, email, phone, text messaging, pager and PDA devices.
-It will be the responsibility of the parent to provide updated information for the Alert Now system.
-A \$5 annual charge per family per school for this service will be included in the fees portion of textbook rental and fees.
+It will be the responsibility of the parent to provide updated information for the Parent Square system.
+An annual charge for this service will be included in the fees portion of textbook rental & fees.